segmentation-violation/bga-ts-template/docs/tutorials/reversi.md

 	}
 	```

-3. Now, we need to send the board information to the client whenever the page is reloaded.
-In your `yourgamename.game.php` file, add the following code to the `getAllDatas` function:
+4. Now, we need to send the board information to the client whenever the page is reloaded.
+In your `modules/php/Game.php` file, add the following code to the `getAllDatas` function:

 	```php
 	protected function getAllDatas()